SignalRichard/powershell-module-aclutils/README.md

-# powershell-module-aclutils
+# Compenidum.AclHelpers
-PowerShell module with utility helpers for Windows ACL.
+PowerShell module with helper functions for Windows ACL.